naturuplift/RandomPasswordGenerator/README.md

 # Password Generator in JavaScript

 Project provides an application in the browser that an user can use to generate a random password based on criteria selected.
-This features are dynamically updated.
+User is prompted to enter the length of the password of at least 8 characters and no more than 128 characters and choose character types Lowercase, Uppercase, Numeric, SpecialCharacters to be used to generate password.
+This features are dynamically updated and once password displayed for 10 seconds it reset webpage to original state.

 ## Demo URL: https://naturuplift.github.io/password-generator/